Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-How much waste they have when they eat
+Coomunity based inititaives such as Fair Food, Avondale Kai, Kiwi Harvest and Fair food

 Has this kit prompted any new food related initiatives within your school?
-Not really.
+Not yet, but will.
+We are putting together a student led environmental group this year

 Helpful Report

 What are three words that describe the activities in this kit?
-Interesting, informative, fun
+Creative, local, connected

 How effective was the resource in fostering critical thinking about food waste issues?